 For golfers considered high handicappers and beginners, the golf wedge can be the avenue to becoming a low handicap player.
 As soon as you can learn to get up and down and make scoring type shots around the green, your handicap will undoubtedly drop.
 Finding the best wedges for high handicappers can be a bit tricky.
 There are many options out there, and they all claim to be the best.
 Luckily with our experience, we have an inside line on what truly is the best.
 Here are five of the best golf wedges for high handicappers.

-Our Best Golf Wedges for High Handicappers in 2021
+Our Best Golf Wedges for High Handicappers

 - Cleveland CBX 2 (Best Overall)